 Previous ways of working, created a challenging environment to be able to measure the Key Variables in such a crucial aisle.
 The findings and observations from the shopper journey used to be taken by hand.
 Such an archaic process is simply not scalable and outdated.

 Nowadays, thanks to advancements within the tech industry such as Shoppermotion, it is now possible to develop tasks such as product placement optimization, layout A/B testing and purchase impact promotion campaigns efficiently but more importantly, automatically.
-Therefore, analysts and data scientists can invest their valuable time wisely to comprehend the behavior of the shoppers in their stores, this planning and strategizing effectively in an objective manner.
+Therefore, analysts and data scientists can invest their valuable time wisely to comprehend the customer behavior in their stores and in the main aisle, thus planning and strategizing effectively in an objective manner.

 It does not matter if you are a Store Manager, a Planogram Designer or a Category Manager, the everchanging landscape of today’s shopper means it is becoming more and more challenging to find the answers to questions such as: